 DOT drug testing and alcohol testing are not required if the accident caused bodily injury requiring immediate medical treatment away from the scene but the driver did not receive a citation.
 Similarly, an alcohol and drug test is not required if the accident caused damage to a vehicle, requiring a tow, but the driver didn’t get a citation.

 Alcohol and drug use can have an impairing effect on a truck driver’s abilities.
 This is why drivers have a much lower permissible limit for alcohol in their blood.
 While general motorists in Dallas have a legally permissible BAC limit of .08, the limit is lowered to .04 in the case of commercial motor vehicle drivers.

 Alcohol and drug use can severely impair a truck driver’s ability to control his vehicle or make emergency maneuvers like braking to avoid an accident.
 Drug and alcohol use can shed inhibitions, increase aggressiveness, and enhance the likelihood of dangerous driving practices.

 After many accidents, a truck driver is subjected to post-accident drug testing and alcohol testing to determine the role of alcohol in causing the accident.
 If these tests are positive then accident victims can prove that the accident was caused by truck driver negligence, i.e., the trucker’s impairment.
 Your truck accident lawyer will also conduct independent investigations to point out truck driver negligence as a factor in your accident to bolster your claim.

 Your claim can recover compensation for damages including medical expenses, lost wages, pain and suffering, and disability.

-If you were involved in a trucking accident in the Dallas area, speak to trucking accident lawyer Julie Johnson.
+If you were involved in a trucking accident in the Dallas area, speak to trucking accident lawyer Julie Johnson from the Law Office Of Julie Johnson.
 Call 214-290-8001 or fill out our contact form to schedule a free consultation.